DIYBookScanner/spreads/doc/plugins.rst

 work.
 For every recognized page, a HTML document in hOCR format will be written to *project-directory/done*.
 These files can be used by the output plugins to include the recognized text.

+.. option:: --language LANGUAGE, -l LANGUAGE

+   Tell tesseract which language to use for OCR.
+You can get a list of all installed languages on your system by running ``tesseract --list-langs``.
+   The default is 'eng' (English).

 .. _output_plugs: